Horses for sale

 Anyone who has had a well broken in, well trained young horse will know the delight it is to go out and enjoy themselves, to have horse to make your own, its like no other experience and not the scary experience so many misinformed people make it out to be!

-We are living proof going to competition with 4yo-5yo horses going over all the obstacles wether it's Jumping or even working equitation/cowboy challenge, our young horses showed no dirt, were not fazed, only showed willingness in their hearts to please and completed the course with class, whilst others couldn't even complete the course on 12-16year olds or even older horses, warmbloods, X-breds, ponies etc...
+We are living proof going to competition with 4yo-5yo horses going over all the obstacles wether it's Jumping or even working equitation/cowboy challenge, our young horses show no dirt, are not fazed, show willingness in their hearts to please and complete the courses with good attitude, whilst others couldn't even complete the course on 12-16year olds or even older horses, warmbloods, X-breds, ponies etc...
 How a horse is trained is the key to success.

-Like we always say Age does not make the temperament of the horse either they are Calm, Safe & Kind natured or there not, no age, no breed, color, will change that!
+Like we always say Age does not make the temperament of the horse either they are Calm, Safe, Willing & Kind natured or their not, no age, no breed, colour, will change that!

-So this is proof that a well trained young horse can be SAFER and far more enjoyable than an older Ruined horse that has been either through to many hands or simply in the wrong hands, get away with bad habits that will be very hard to eliminate without an expert's hand.
+So we have many living proof's that a well trained young horse can be SAFER and far more enjoyable than an older Ruined horse that has been either through to many hands or simply in the wrong hands, get away with bad habits that will be very hard to eliminate without an expert's hand.

 Age is only relevant when you want to compete at the highest level of competition immediately, so if you want to go "Olympic cup jumping or international Dressage" then yes age would matter as its only with age that anyone or any horse gains enough experience for the highest level but then you have to ask yourself why would they sell such a good horse unless its for a small fortune....

 What Can a buyer expect when buying a horse you have produced?

-For starters you will be astonished buy there impeccable ground manners we are very fussy about ground manners, there is nothing worse than a disrespectful horse who walks all over you, nips/bites, kicks when you ask to pick there feet, doesn't load on the float without a fight, it simply becomes dangerous so already that is one thing you will notice, they are a delight to handle just finger touch and respectful!
-So you can actually bond rather than fight with your horse.
+For starters you will be astonished by their impeccable ground manners we are very fussy about ground manners, there is nothing worse than a disrespectful horse who walks all over you, nips/bites, kicks when you ask to pick there feet, doesn't load on the float without a fight, it plain & simply becomes dangerous.
+Hence we also educate our horses on the ground and clients always remark on wonderful they are to handle, finger touch and so respectful!
+You can actually bond rather than argue with your horse...

-They haven't been through 3-4 homes before they get to you so they haven't been handled differently or abused they are not problem horses you are having to fix, they are well trained horses ready to give you a lifetime partnership of enjoyment.
+They haven't been through 3-4 homes before they get to you, so they haven't been handled differently or abused they are not problem horses you are having to forever fix vices, they are well trained horses ready to give you a lifetime partnership of enjoyment.

 What is your opinion with horses on grass all year round?

-Well if you have a scientific way of knowing the content of the grass not so much the sugar levels but Toxicity like Rye Grass, one between many other species of grasses in NZ that cause dangerous side effects, then i think you would be fair to say you would be a millionaire with such a gift as more than one of us horse owners would do anything to know when it is safe to have our horses on grass.
+Well if you have a scientific way of knowing the content of the grass not so much the sugar levels but Toxicity like in Rye Grass, one between many other species of grasses in NZ that cause dangerous side effects, then i think it would be fair to say you would be a millionaire with such a gift as more than one of us horse owners would do anything to know when it is safe to have our horses on grass or not.

-So many accidents happen due to grass affected horses that many owners not even realizing its the grass affecting their poor horses attitude, spending thousands of dollars on products, vet bills and worse getting severally injured....
+So many accidents happen due to grass affected horses that many owners not even realising its the grass affecting their poor horses attitude, spending thousands of dollars on products, trainers, vet bills and worse getting severally injured....

-ALL horses REACT it's like if i was to say "hey im on Crack but it doesn't affect me" yeah right!!!! dealing with a grass affected horse is like trying to reason with a terribly intoxicated human being its simply impossible!
+ALL horses REACT it's like if i was to say to you "Hey Im on Crack but it doesn't affect me" yeah right!!!! dealing with a grass affected horse is like trying to reason with a terribly intoxicated human being its simply impossible!